GeniusesOfSymfony/WebSocketBundle/docs/ConfigurationReference.md

   # A list of origins allowed to connect to the websocket server, must match the value from the "Origin" header of the HTTP request.
   origins:              []

+  # A list of IP addresses which are not allowed to connect to the websocket server.
+  blocked_ip_addresses: []
   ping:
     services: